sharlec/PyMon/README.md

 set httpd port 2812
   allow myuser:mypassword
 ```
 If you don't want to allow access from everywhere add "allow ip.address..." with the ip address of the server, where monitcollector is installed.
-The user and password have to be set in the settings.py:
+The user and password have to be set in the .env file (Copy the existing env to .env and change your settings locally):
 ```
 ENABLE_BUTTONS = True
 MONIT_USER = youruser
 MONIT_PASSWORD = yourpassword
 MONIT_PORT = 2812
 ```
 You don't have to specify the port if you use the default port 2812.
 Also, the port must not me blocked by the firewall, e.g.
 ```
 ufw allow 2812
 ```